Sheng254/ml-option-pricing/README.md

 <br>

 ## Future Improvements
 Future work could focus on integrating real-time data for live pricing and using more advanced models to enhance accuracy and scalability.
-Leveraging GPUs would speed up training and enable the switch from randomized search to grid search for better optimization.
+Leveraging GPUs would speed up training and enable the switch from randomised search to grid search for better optimisation.
 Migrating the Jupyter notebook to a more scalable environment would improve efficiency and simplify deployment.